Frequently Asked Questions

 Trustees require six monthly written reports, and a final written report at the completion of the project

-If an Organisation wishes to acknowledge a donation from the Trusts publicly, details must be provided to the Executive Officer for approval
+If an Organisation wishes to acknowledge a donation from the Trusts publicly, details must be provided to the office staff for approval

 If I have received funding from the John T Reid Charitable Trusts in the past, can I reapply for another project?

 The Trustees ask that organisations wait for at least 2 years after sending the final acquittal report on a grant before re‐applying to the John T Reid Charitable Trusts.